pmndrs/react-ogl/README.md

 const renderer = new OGL.Renderer({ canvas })
 const camera = new OGL.Camera()
 const scene = new OGL.Transform()

+// Or you can use our own internals
+// const { root, renderer, camera, scene } = createDefaults(camera, config)

 // Set initial size
 renderer.setSize(window.innerWidth, window.innerHeight)